pact-foundation/pact-net/README.md

 					firstName = "Totally",
 					lastName = "Awesome"
 				}
-			}); //NOTE: WillResponseWith call must come last as it will register the interaction
+			}); //NOTE: WillRespondWith call must come last as it will register the interaction

 		var consumer = new SomethingApiClient(_data.MockServerBaseUri);